Pokémon (TV series): Meet Up at the Pokémon House?

-Where are we going with Pokémon!?
+Where Are We Going with Pokémon!?

-Where are we going with Pokémon!? (ポケモンとどこいく！？, Pokémon to doko iku!?), more commonly known as Poké Doko (ポケどこ, Poké Doko), is the successor to Meet Up at the Pokémon House?, which premiered on April 3, 2022, during Pokémon Journeys (second part) and Pokémon Horizons.
+Where Are We Going with Pokémon!? (ポケモンとどこいく！？, Pokémon to doko iku!?), more commonly known as Poké Doko (ポケどこ, Poké Doko), is the successor to Meet Up at the Pokémon House?, which premiered on April 3, 2022, during Pokémon Journeys (second part) and Pokémon Horizons.
 It is hosted by Shoko Nakagawa (later replaced by Shuhei Nakano), Ryōgo Matsumaru, Abareru-kun, and Hikaru Takahashi, and it focuses on their travels.

 Airing and production

 Pokémon premiered in Japan on TV Tokyo on April 1, 1997.
 The series is broadcast on the TX Network family of stations first on Thursday evenings; it is then syndicated throughout the rest of Japan's major broadcasters (All-Nippon News Network, Fuji Network System, Nippon Television Network System) on their local affiliates as well as on private satellite and cable networks on various delays.
 Production in Japan is handled by TV Tokyo, MediaNet (formerly TV Tokyo MediaNet and Softx), and ShoPro (formerly Shogakukan Productions).
-Kunihiko Yuyama served as the series' chief director up until the 2023 episode, "To Be a Pokémon Master".
+Kunihiko Yuyama served as the series's chief director up until the 2023 episode, "To Be a Pokémon Master".
 The anime made millions of dollars in Japan when it first aired.
 An average Pokémon episode costs about $100,000 to make.

 Internationally, The Pokémon Company handles production and distribution of the anime with Iyuno Media Group and Goldcrest Post with publication by VIZ Media, which was formerly VIZ LLC but merged with ShoPro.
-The anime currently airs in 192 countries.
+The anime has been aired in 192 countries.
 In the United States, the anime aired on Kids' WB as a Saturday morning cartoon starting in February 1999.
-In its first week under the Kids' WB umbrella, Pokémon would manage to hit a 3.9 rating (a percentage of how much a specific demographic of people is watching), reaching 3.1 million viewers by September, and resulting in Nielsen stating that "half the boys (ages 6-11) watching TV (at 10 a.m.) are seeing Pokémon" by that November.
+In its first week under the Kids' WB umbrella, Pokémon would manage to hit a 3.9 rating (a percentage of how much a specific demographic of people is watching), reaching 3.1 million viewers by September, and resulting in Nielsen stating that "half the boys (ages 6–11) watching TV (at 10 a.m.) are seeing Pokémon" by that November.